hyo37009/hyo37009/README.md

 - 👋 Hi, I’m @hyo37009
-- 👀 I’m interested in AI programming.
+- 👀 I’m interested in Android FrontBack with Kotlin.
 - 🌱 I'm a college student majoring in Artificial Intelligence at university.
-I'm in my second year(2022).
+I'm in my second year.
 - 🔥 This year, I'm going to study image perception related to autonomous driving.

 <!---